martijndeb/haxe-linguistics/README.md

 # Tests #
 Some tests might be mising or incomplete due to the premature state of the project, but I try to keep them up to date.
+At the moment the tests run only on hx source.
+I try to support every output format of Haxe, but haven't compiled the tests for everything just yet.

 ## Running tests ##
 Quickest way is to use haxe in interpreter mode